chokobole/felicia/felicia/examples/learn/topic/ros_msg/cc/README.md

 We don't explain the same we had in [README.md](/felicia/examples/learn/topic/protobuf/cc/README.md).

-If you want to subscribe message from ROS, then add prefix `ros://` to topic.
+If you want to subscribe or publish through ROS, then add prefix `ros://` to topic.
 But in this case, topic should be resolved with namespace.

 The way of using API will be same from the c++ side, but if you are python user, there will be a slight difference, check out [README.md](/felicia/examples/learn/topic/ros_msg/python/README.md).